 Teens in grades 6-8 can gain confidence and joy in seeing themselves and those around them represented in books.
 The following stories present African American teens as leading characters.
 Caregivers and educators can encourage reading books with racially diverse characters by offering these and other titles on class reading lists, in a shared reading space, and through conversations.

-Twelve-year-old Sarah is finally in charge.
-At last, she can spend her summer months reading her favorite science books and bossing around her younger brother, Ellis, instead of being worked to the bone by their overly strict grandmother, Mrs. Greene.
-But when their cousin, Janie arrives for a visit, Sarah’s plans are completely squashed.
+When Sarah’s cousin, Janie arrives for a visit, Sarah’s plans are completely squashed.
 Janie has a knack for getting into trouble and asks Sarah to take her to Creek Church: a landmark of their small town that she heard was haunted.
 It’s also off-limits.
 Janie’s sticky fingers lead Sarah, Ellis and his best friend, Jasper, to uncover a deep-seated part of the town’s past.
 With a bit of luck, this foursome will heal the place they call home and the people within it they call family.

 Eleven-year-old (nearly twelve) Celi Rivera, who is a mix of Black-Puerto Rican-Mexican Indian is uncomfortable about her approaching period, and the changes that are happening to her body; she is horrified that her mother wants to hold a traditional public moon ceremony to celebrate the occasion–until she finds out that her best friend Magda is contemplating an even more profound change of life.
 You can also check out this title as eBook on Overdrive/Libby or as eBook in Spanish on Overdrive/Libby.

 Princess Adrienne is tired of being locked in a tower, waiting around to be rescued by a prince.
 She escapes from the tower with the help of her guardian dragon, Sparky, and with her plucky sidekick Bedelia, Adrienne sets off on a quest to rescue her sisters who are suffering the same fate.
 You can also check out this title as eBook on Overdrive/Libby.

 Seventh-grader Tristan Strong tumbles into the MidPass and, with allies John Henry and Brer Rabbit, must entice the god Anansi to come out of hiding and seal the hole Tristan accidentally ripped in the sky.
 You can also check out this title as eAudio on Overdrive/Libby, as eBook on Overdrive/Libby or as eBook on Hoopla.